kumomoto/redminebot/README.md

 ---

-Files:

-/src/api:

-- TGBotApi.go:
-- -- Bot struct: Contains API, connect parameters and link on Worker of user
-- -- Init(): Initial connect to bot and set parameters of updates, Api and timeouts
-- -- Start(): Start process user messages

-/src/bot: First version of TGBotApi.go /src/flow:

-- Flow.go:
-- -- FlowUserStruct struct: User Object from Mongo
-- -- NewFlow(): Open new flow for User
-- -- getNewIssStruct(): Link on new redmine Issue object
-- -- SetApiAndUpdates(): Installing Api and Updates for Flow Variables
-- -- FlowProcessCreateIssue(): Process request "Create new Iss"
-- -- getSelectedTask(): Return object of selected task
-- -- sendInfoAboutTask(): Sending a message to the user with data that contains the selected problem
-- -- sendMessageForGetTaskInfo(): Sending message with markup of number issues for get selected issues
-- -- getReplMarkupStatusIssue(): Get buttons with Numbers of issues
-- -- checkAmountIssues(): Checks the number of user problems created
-- -- setStatus(): Set a custom spot in the bot
-- -- SendMessage(): Sending message for user
-- -- SendMessageWithButtons(): Sending message with buttons
-- -- CreateButtonsStatIssMenu(): Create buttons if user in "Status Issue" menu
-- -- CreateButtonsNewIssMenu(): Create buttons if user in "New Issue" menu
-- -- CreateButtonsMainMenu(): Create buttons if user in "Main" menu
-- -- WaitResponce(): Waiting update from user

-/src/mongo:

-- mongodb.go:
-- -- User sruct: Contain mongo user data
-- -- DatabaseConnection struct: DB connection data
-- -- Init(): Init connection
-- -- Find(): Find user in DB
-- -- GetUser(): Get collection of user
-- -- CreateUser(): Create new user in DB
-- -- UpdateUser(): Update user collection
-- -- DeleteIssue(): Delete issue monitoring
-- -- GetIssues(): Get all issues of user

-/src/redmine:

-- redmine.go:
-- -- Task struct: Info obout issue
-- -- Init(): Init new connection
-- -- AddNewTask(): Adding new iss to redmine
-- -- GetInfoTask(): Get selected issue object
-- -- DeleteClosedIssuesFromCollection(): Кemoval of closed issues from the collection
-- -- issueCheckStatus(): Check status of issue

-/src/worker:

-- worker.go
-- -- Worker struct: Contain data of user
-- -- NewWorker(): Create new worker for Process Message of user
-- -- ProcessMessage(): Process new message of user
-- -- userExists(): Check user exist
-- -- addNewUserToMongo(): Add new collection of new user
-- -- createRegisterButton(): Create button for get number of user
-- -- sendRegisterMessage(): Sent register message with buttons
+/app/bot:

+bot.go:
+-- Bot struct: Contains API, connect parameters and link on Worker of user -- Init(): Initial connect to bot and set parameters of updates, Api and timeouts channelsDistrib.go
+-- addChannelsToMap(): add new channels to map for monitoring (open or close) -- checkOpenChannels(): check open channels else close them -- getStatusChannels(): get status if channel from user mongo collection -- distributionCallbackBetweenUsersChannels(): distribution of User Callbacks(update of channel when user click on the InlineButton)
+-- distributionMessagesBetweenUsersChannels(): distribution of User Messages(update of channel when user click on 'Предоставить номер') processUpdate.go
+-- Start(): start of handle updates of channel
+-- processCallback(): handle input Callback of user.
+Send an update to a specific channel from the channel map. "waitSubject", "waitDesc" , etc - step where needet data from user
+-- processMessage(): handle input Message of user.
+Send an update to a specific channel from the channel map. "reg", "waitAttach", etc - step where needet data from user
+-- getStatusUser(): get current step of user

+/app/flow:

+buttonsMenu.go:
+-- CreateButtonsMainMenu(): Send mess with buttons for main menu -- CreateButtonsStatIssMenu(): Send mess with buttons for menu after getting status of iss -- CreateButtonsNewIssMenu(): Send mess with buttons for menu after create new iss

+editMessag.go:
+-- editNewIss(): rewrite created iss

+flowinit.go:
+-- NewFlow(): create new flow for user request
+-- SetApiAndUpdates(): set API for communication with user -- Close(): close active flow

+getTaskFromRM.go:
+-- getSelectedTask(): get specific iss object form RM

+MessagesWithButtons.go:
+-- SendMessage(): send specific string as message to user -- SendMessageWithButtons(): send cpecific message with specific buttons to user

+messagesWithIssInfo.go:
+-- sendInfoAboutTask(): send info about specific iss form RM

+newIssFaq.go:
+-- faqAboutNewIss(): send FAQ "How to create new iss"

+processCreateIssue.go:
+-- FlowProcessCreateIssue(): create new iss in RM.
+Steps:
+1. Title
+2. Description of new iss
+3. Upload Files

+-- SetStepUser(): set cpecific step of user in mongo collection -- SetChannelclosedState(): set status "close" in mongo collection -- getSendButton(): create marcup with buttons for send of reedit iss -- setAuthors(): set author RM ID in created iss

+processStatusIss.go:
+-- FlowProcessStatusIssue(): get info about specific iss from RM
+Steps:
+1. Get all iss of current user
+2. Whait data from user(the number of necessary iss)
+3. Send info in chat with user

+-- checkAmountIssues(): if amount iss = zero, then send mess obout zero iss -- getReplMarkupStatusIssue(): get markup with iss as buttons

+pushFiles.go:
+-- pushDocuments(): push docs to RM server
+-- pushPhotos(): push photos to RM server

+whaitResponce.go:
+-- whaitSubjectMessage(): wait data from user on "waitSubject" step -- waitDeskMessage(): wait message with desk created iss -- waitResponceCallback(): wait Callback update
+-- waitResponceWithFiles(): wait message with files

+/app/ldap
+ldap.go:
+-- NewLdapConnection(): create new conn with DC
+-- userSearchRequest(): create new search request for get user data -- GetAuthResult(): return auth result
+-- GetMail(): return mail of user

+/app/mongo:

+mongodb.go:
+-- User sruct: Contain mongo user data
+-- DatabaseConnection struct: DB connection data
+-- Init(): Init connection
+-- FindUser(): Find user in DB
+-- GetUser(): Get collection of user
+-- CreateUser(): Create new user in DB
+-- UpdateUser(): Update user collection
+-- DeleteIssue(): Delete issue monitoring
+-- GetIssues(): Get all issues of user

+/app/redmine:
+addNewTask.go:
+-- AddNewTask(): create new iss in RM

+deleteIssues.go:
+-- DeleteClosedIssuesFromCollection(): check closed iss and set 'false' in mongo collection

+newTaskWithAttachments.go
+-- AddNewTaskWithFiles(): create iss with attachments from user

+redmineInit.go:
+-- Init(): new RM connection
+-- DownloadfilesForIssue(): download files for created new iss -- GetInfoTask(): return Iss object
+-- issueCheckStatus(): return false if iss is close

+users.go:
+-- GetRMUserID(): return ID and name of user with specific mail address

+/app/uploadFiles:
+createDir.go:
+-- createDirOfUser(): create dir for store files from user

+createFileObject.go:
+-- createFileObject(): save file in file system of host

+createPhotoObject.go:
+-- createPhotoObject(): save photo in file system of host

+downloadFilesFromTg.go:
+-- dowloadDocsFromUserToServer(): download file from TG URL on 555 host

+downloadPhotosFromTg.go:
+-- downloadPhotosFromUserToServer(): download photo from TG URL on 555 host -- getPhotoFileID(): get ID photo from TG

+flowFileInit.go:
+-- NewFileFlow(): create flow for process photos
+-- NewDocsFlow(): create flow for process docs
+-- setDocsSizeAndApi(): set doc data in flow

+pushFiles.go:
+-- PushDocsToRedmine(): return attachments with files for create iss

+pushPhoto.go:
+-- PushPhotoToRedmine(): return attachments with photos for create iss

+uploadDocsToRm.go:
+-- downloadDocOnServer(): download files on RM server

+uploadPhotoOnRm.go:
+-- downloadPhotosOnServer(): download photos on RM server

+/app/worker:

+processCallback.go:
+-- ProcessCallback(): handle request for create iss or get iss info

+processStart.go:
+-- ProcessStartMessage(): hande start message

+register.go:
+-- tryRegister(): create new user in mongo if ad auth ok -- whaitContact(): wait data with telephone number form user -- sendMessage(): send specific message to user

+worker.go:
+-- NewWorker(): create new worker for user
+-- userExist(): check user in mongo collections

 Bot work scheme: